tom-draper/city-builder/README.md

 # City-Builder

 A browser-based pixel city builder game.
-Build roads, housing, parks, shops, forests and farms pixel-by-pixel and watch your creation slowly come to life with a busy population.
+Build roads, housing, parks, shops, forests and farms pixel-by-pixel and watch your creation slowly come to life with an animated population.

 Hosted at: https://tom-draper.github.io/city-builder/